 You can easily edit the particle system in the Inspector.
-We experimented to find values that look good for in this effect, using the Manipulators to try different positions, and adjusting the other properties in the Inspector.
+We experimented to find values that look good for this effect.
+We used the Manipulators to try different positions and adjusted other properties in the Inspector.

 Start by changing the size of the particle system itself.
 We want the particles to cover a large space, so they're visible all around the person using the effect.
 To do this: